 If your website has HTTPS / SSL pages, to ensure that all your visitors actions will be tracked on all browsers, you need to check that your SSL Server is correctly configured.
 We recommend to take the SSL Server test, for the URL of your SSL Matomo (Piwik) server.
 In particular you should check that “Chain issues” is “None”, otherwise some browsers (for example on Mobile devices) will not connect to your Matomo SSL Server and you will lose some visitor tracking data.

 How do I delete historical Matomo data? (data retention for old web analytics raw data logs and/or old processed reports)

 Matomo (Piwik) tracks visitors activity, and then computes aggregated reports.
 The settings page lets you

-- 2) Delete the old processed stats reports
+- 2) Delete the old processed stats (archived reports)

-To configure Log delete in Matomo (Piwik), login as the Super User, click on Administration > Privacy > Delete old visitor logs from database.
+To configure Log delete in Matomo, login as the Super User, click on Administration > Privacy > Anonymize Data > Delete old visitor logs.
 You can then configure to Delete logs older than N days, and execute the log purging every day, every week or every month.
 When ‘Delete old logs’ is enabled, only the raw logs of activity will be deleted from the database.
-Specifically, only the Mysql tables starting with piwik_log_* are affected.
+Specifically, only the Mysql tables starting with

 Important: When you enable automatic log deletion, you must ensure that all previous daily reports have been processed, so that no data is lost.
 See this FAQ for more information.